flowroute/flowroute-numbers-php/README.md

 ## Use demo.php<a name=usedemo></a>

 A demo PHP file, **demo.php**, is included with the installed libraries.
 This file contains a list of the methods and parameters.
-You can use this file to run with your API credentials and retrieve information.
+You can use this file to run with your API credentials, instantiate all Controllers, and invoke all methods.

-To use **demo.php**, open the file with a code text editor, such as *Sublime Text*, and modify parameters if needed or comment out lines.
+To use **demo.php**, open the file with a code text editor and modify parameters if needed or comment out lines.
 Whether or not you add any parameters or comment out lines, the file can be run as-is by running the following on the command line:

 	run demo.php